-In preparing the accompanying financial statements, estimates made by the Board of Directors have been used to assess some of the assets, liabilities, income, expenses and commitments shown in them and the situation in 2023, the increase in costs arising from inflation and war, as well as their possible effects on the economy in general and on the company in particular, and there is no risk of continuity in its activity.
+In preparing the accompanying financial statements, estimates made by the Board of Directors have been used to assess some of the assets, liabilities, income, expenses and commitments recorded therein and the situation in 2024, the increase in costs arising from inflation and armed conflicts, as well as their possible effects on the economy in general and on the company in particular, there being no risk of continuity in its activity.

-Although these estimates have been made on the basis of the best information available at year-end 2023, future events may make it necessary to change these estimates (upwards or downwards) in the coming years, which would be done prospectively.
+Although these estimates have been made on the basis of the best information available at year-end 2024, it is possible that future events may make it necessary to change these estimates (upwards or downwards) in future years, which would be done prospectively.

 2.4.
-COMPARATIVE INFORMATION
+COMPARISON OF INFORMATION

-The annual accounts present for comparative purposes, with each of the items of the balance sheet, the profit and loss account, the statement of changes in equity, the cash flow statement and the notes to the financial statements, in addition to the figures for the financial year 2023, the figures for the previous year, which formed part of the annual accounts for the financial year 2022 approved by the Sole Shareholder on 31 May 2023.
+The annual accounts present for comparative purposes, with each of the items of the balance sheet, the profit and loss account, the statement of changes in equity, the cash flow statement and the notes to the financial statements, in addition to the figures for the financial year 2024, the figures for the previous financial year, which formed part of annual accounts for the financial year 2023, approved by the Sole Shareholder on 10 May 2024.